esamattis/deno_karabiner/README.md

 -   Type safety.
 The key codes etc. are typed
     -   Although this is not 100% complete.
 PRs welcome!

 Why Deno?
-It's the simplest way to run TypeScript script on macOS.
+It's the simplest way to run TypeScript scripts on macOS.
 No need fiddle with npm and TypeScript configs.

 ## Usage